inclind/OpenSocialOnPantheon/web/modules/contrib/views_bulk_operations/README.txt

     no confirmation step (default: empty string).
   - requirements: an array of requirements an action must meet to be displayed on the action selection form.
-At the moment only one possible requirement is supported: '_permission', if the current user has that permission, the action execution will be possible.
+At the moment two possible requirements are supported:
+    - '_permission', if the current user has that permission, the action execution will be possible.
+    - '_custom_access', checks if the output of `customAccess` method from the action class is TRUE (default implementation included in ViewsBulkOperationsActionBase).

 Additional notes